Andrew Blake Wants To Change The World With Kindness And Hard Cider — And Who Couldn’t Use More Of Both?

 Looking forward, into the future of the craft brewing and craft cider industry, what do you think is on the horizon?

 I think one of the reasons we’re pretty successful is we’ve got great liquid.
 We have great branding and we had really great timing as well.
 The industry was almost in a gangbusters, almost vertical growth mode, and you’re starting to see that start evening out like all things do.
 I think you’ll keep seeing innovation, but I think you’ll see a thinning of the herd.
-Really good companies and people that are grounded in really good values and work ethic and are fiscally responsible will be around, and obviously companies that make really good liquid.
+Really good companies and people that are grounded in really good values and work ethic and are fiscally responsible will be around, and obviously, companies that make really good liquid.
 Truly good brands and products will rise to the top and stay.
 Right now there are a lot of products out there.
 One of the things that I think separates Blake’s in that category is we’re one of the few cideries on the national level that can grow, press, and ferment everything right on-site, so we really have a unique opportunity to be involved in the process all the way through, and I think that’s reflected in the quality of the product that we make.

 Looking at the craft landscape, meads are growing in popularity.
 Is that something Blake’s has ever taken a look at?